Wallets

 **Customer support emails**

 The comma-separated list of your customer support email addresses.
 These emails are displayed on the Payment page, so that your clients and payers can send help requests.
-If not specified, such requests are sent to the Owner’s email address.

 **Site URL**